EngelhardtE/Election_Analysis/README.md

 ##Overview of Election Audit

-The purpose of this election audit analysis is to use Python to process a .csv file of votes into easy to read results.
-Intead of manually counting or having ti import the .csv into Excel everytime an election occurs, one can now simply use the provided .py file to obtain the election results.
+The purpose of this election audit analysis is to use Python to process a .csv file of votes into easy-to-read results.
+Instead of manually counting or having to import the .csv into Excel every time an election occurs, one can now simply use the provided .py file to obtain the election results.
 One is also given the breakdown on a county level, which allows for further analysis to be made on voter turnout.

 ##Election Audit Results